TomasKrizak/CimrmanModule/README.md

 ## Software design

 The data structure is build in several steps of the reconstruction as suggested in the scheme bellow.
 The colorcoding indicate the steps responsible for the creation of the obejcts.

+You can find detailed description of the algorithm and the derivation of all methods in my [Master thesis](https://dspace.cvut.cz/handle/10467/123238).
+Specifically, Chapter 5 describes the software structure of the algorithm in more detail.

 ![Cimrman data structure](Cimrman_data_structure.png)